SilverMagxxlia/tarkov-market.py/README.md

     </a>
 </div>

-async API wrapper for Tarkov Market written in Python. reverse-engineered [discord.py](https://github.com/Rapptz/discord.py).
+async API wrapper for Tarkov Market written in Python.
+It is designed to reverse [discord.py](https://github.com/Rapptz/discord.py) as a base.

 # About
 ## What is Tarkov-Market.py?